-The legal techniques available in England seems to encompass all those found in Norway and then some more.
+The legal techniques available in England seem to encompass all those found in Norway and then some more.
 Particularly the trust institution should be mentioned.

 Historically the same distinctions as those used in Norway are found.
-The rules about pasture and fuelwood are more detailed and more varied, probably signifying that it was scarcer.
-The complicated divisions of property rights are illustrated by Rackham (1989) in his investigation of the history of the Hatfield Forest.
+The rules about pasture and fuelwood are more detailed and more varied, probably signifying that they were more important than for example game.
+The complicated divisions of property rights is illustrated by Rackham(1989) in his investigation of the the history of the Hatfield Forest.
 Around 1550 the King gave all his interests in Hatfield Forest to Lord Rich.
-Part of the Forest was already owned by the Barrington family.
+A part of the Forest was already owned by the Barrington family.
 In 1592 the Rich family sold their interests in it to the Morleys of Great Hallingbury.
-In Rackham's words:
+In Rackhams words:

-"The Forest had been the Crown's, and the manor someone else's, for much of the Middle Ages, and this had led to disputes; but the new separation was different.
+"The Forest had been the Crown's, and the manor someone else's, for much of the middle ages, and this had led to disputes; but the new separtion was different.
 Lord Morley had bought not only the Forestal rights (by now reduced to little more than the rights to keep deer) but also the soil of the whole Forest and the trees in the western two thirds.
-Barrington already had the trees (but not the soil) of the north eastern third and the right to pasture animals throughout the Forest; he now bought the manorial jurisdiction over the whole Forest, including the right to hold courts and to fine offenders (including Lord Morley) against the by-laws.
+Barrington already had the trees (but not the soil) of the north eastern third and the right to pasture animals througout the Forest; he now bought the manorial jurisdiction over the whole Forest, including the right to hold courts and to fine offenders (including Lord Morley) against the by-laws.
 As lord of the manor he now had to deal, not with distant and complaisant Royal Forest authorities, but with a resident owner of the Forest eager to enforce his claims.
-There was plenty of room for the two lords to dispute which rights each had acquired, and for high-handed commoners to play off one lord against the other."
-(Rackham 1989, 97).
+There was plenty of room for the two lords to dispute which rights each had acqui-red, and for high-handed commoners to play off one lord against the other." (p.97)